 Professor Carrington studies a broad range of topics generally concerned with mapping the circulation and reproduction of power within contemporary post/colonial societies.
-More specifically, he is interested in how ideologies of race shape — and are themselves shaped by — cultural forms, practices and identities and how popular culture is often a key site of both cultural resistance and domination.
+More specifically, he is interested in how ideologies of race, gender, class and nationalism shape — and are themselves shaped by — cultural forms and practices, and how popular culture is often a key site of both cultural resistance and domination.
 His work examines the mass media and sport as way to understand key sociological dimensions of everyday life as well as focusing on how racialized, gendered and classed social structures constrain and enable social life.

 Professor Carrington teaches various undergraduate and graduate courses on cultural sociology, post/colonial theory and race, media studies and journalism, and sports studies and media.
 He also supervises both masters and doctoral students.

 He has published numerous articles and essays on these topics, as well as four books, including the critically-acclaimed Race, Sport and Politics: The Sporting Black Diaspora (Sage, 2010).
 In addition to his scholarly publications, Professor Carrington is a public sociologist who has authored op-eds for publications such as The Guardian and The Huffington Post, he regularly appears in the news media as a commentator on race, culture and politics, and has written and presented a documentary on the life and legacy of Stuart Hall for public radio in the US.